Lower School (Preschool-Fourth Grade)

 Spanish:

-Our main goal in the 5/6s Spanish program is to is to expose the students to simple vocabulary and routine phrases.
+Our main goal in the 5/6s Spanish program is to expose students to simple vocabulary and routine phrases.
 Our emphasis is placed on communication.
 We strive to develop our students’ receptive and expressive language.
 The teacher welcomes every effort made by the student to use and understand the language.
 We offer different strategies to help with understanding, such as gestures, prompts, and shorter sentences.
 We make sure to only use the target language around the students with minimal or no translation.

 • Math, Science & Technology